PrajvalBadiger/PrajvalBadiger/README.md

 ### Hi there, I'm Prajval

 I'm an Electronics and communication Engineer.
-Currently working at Global edge software Ltd.
+Currently working at Nokia Networks India.

 ### contact me: